-- B.1 As addition to the mentioned regulation (from the co-determination law from 1976): One of the persons elected by the employees to the SB is proposed by the executives: on a candidates list, which has only 2 candidates.
-And these executives each have 2 votes for this candidates list. - B.2 A special case is the "Montan"-co-determination.
+- B.1 As addition to the mentioned regulation (from the co-determination law from 1976): One of the persons elected by the employees to the SB is proposed by the senior executives: via an electoral list of only 2 people.
+And these senior executives each have 2 votes in the making of this list. - B.2 A special case is the "Montan"-co-determination.
 This co-determination is valid for companies that produce iron and steel, that have more than 1000 employees.
 It has the following regulation: